Wengorito/TimCoRetailManager/README.md

   - UI Library -> .NET Standard (so it works with both previous and new app version)
   - Transfer API to a brand new ASP.NET Core MVC project
   - WPF project -> .NET Core 3.0
+- Using Azure DevOps for application development management

 ## 3rd Party
 - MVVM: Caliburn.Micro